-With the amendment of the Transplantation Act, which came into force on November 1st 2016, the Federal Government wants to ensure greater patient safety, transparency and quality in transplantation medicine.
-The aim of the transplant register is to improve the achieved results.
-In order to gain initial information as quickly as possible, old data will also be included in the register retrospectively up to January 1st 2006 during the start-up phase.
+With the amendment of the German transplant law (TPG), which came into force on 1st November, 2016, the Federal Government wants to ensure greater patient safety, transparency and quality in transplantation medicine.